alexewerlof/micromustache/README.md

 # Getting started

 > render
-> a use case that cannot be done with template literals
+> a use case that cannot be done with template literals (template not in scope)
-> Not just mustache syntax, in fact not the weird mustache and handlebars syntax
+> Not just mustache syntax, in fact not the weird mustache and handlebars syntax: `a["b"]`
 > How about the errors?
 > render with a resolver
 > We have 'get'